noahmlee/lost-cove/content/Notes/Abstraction.md

 }
 ```

-We don't need to know how the area is calculated every time—we just use `calculateArea()`.
+We don't need to know how the area is calculated every time, we just use `calculateArea()`.

 #### 2. **Classes and Objects**